 We compete with other companies for executive talent.
 In doing so, we consider prevailing executive compensation trends in order to establish whether our compensation is appropriate, competitive and in-line with our overall executive compensation philosophy and objectives.
 The compensation committee considers competitive market data including compensation levels and other information derived from: 1) public filings of publicly traded energy service companies (including publicly traded marine service companies, some of which are direct competitors) identified by compensation consultants or the compensation committee as having sufficiently similar operating characteristics with the Company so as to provide a source of meaningful comparison, or our Industry Peer Group; 2) public filings of publicly traded marine service companies that are our direct competitors, or our Direct Peer Group; and 3) published survey information for the energy industry as well as the broader commercial industry, when appropriate.
 Our competitive market is not comprised strictly of vessel owners because the competition we face for certain executive talent is not limited to marine companies and we believe that the number of such companies represents too small of a sample size for a reasonable comparison.
 Generally, the compensation committee considers how the compensation of our executives compares with the individual elements of, as well as the total direct compensation of, the named executive officers of the groups described above.
+During 2017, comparisons with other companies became less meaningful given market conditions and bankruptcies or likely bankruptcies of companies in our Industry Peer Group and in our Direct Peer Group.
+The compensation committee is cognizant that often, post-bankruptcy, management teams are retained under new or renegotiated employment agreements and/or compensation plans.
+Such agreements are reached after events that have potentially caused significant losses to some or all common stock holders.
+Accordingly, pre-bankruptcy comparisons in this context are additionally complex.
 The compensation committee has historically considered the median compensation levels determined at the fiftieth, sixtieth and seventy-fifth percentiles of the groups described above among the factors it uses when establishing executive compensation.
 As data from certain members of our Industry Peer Group loses comparability or becomes unavailable as a result of acquisitions, bankruptcies or other transactions, they will be removed from the list.

-During 2013, PMP reviewed the Industry Peer Group to be used for 2014 executive compensation analysis and recommended changes.
+During 2013, PMP reviewed the Industry Peer Group to be used for February 2014 executive compensation analysis and recommended changes.
 At the compensation committee's request, PMP identified and selected a new peer group with size and scope parameters more closely aligned with the Company's revenues and operations.
-The companies included by PMP in the Industry Peer Group used to benchmark 2016 executive compensation consisted of the following:
+As of February 2017, the remaining companies included by PMP in the Industry Peer Group consisted of the following:

-Industry Peer Group Used to Benchmark 2016 Executive Compensation
+Industry Peer Group Used to Benchmark 2017 Executive Compensation

-Gulfmark Offshore Inc. (GLF)

-Tidewater Inc. (TDW)
+Gulfmark Offshore Inc. (GLF) Tidewater Inc. (TDW)

-Seacor Holdings Inc. (CKH)
+Seacor Holdings Inc. (CKH) / Seacor Marine Holdings Inc. (SMHI)

 Superior Energy Services Inc. (SPN)

 Oceaneering International, Inc. (OII)

 Atwood Oceanics Inc. (ATW)

 Helix Energy Solutions Group, Inc. (HLX)

 Bristow Group Inc. (BRS)

-Hercules Offshore, Inc. (HERO)

 Kirby Corporation (KEX)

 Newpark Resources, Inc. (NR)

 Noble Corporation (NE)

 Gulf Island Fabrication, Inc. (GIFI)

-When establishing executive compensation to be paid in 2016, the compensation committee considered competitive market data of our Direct Peer Group, in addition to our Industry Peer Group.
-The companies included in the Direct Peer Group used to benchmark 2016 executive compensation consisted of the following:
+When establishing executive compensation to be paid in 2017, the compensation committee considered competitive market data of our Direct Peer Group, in addition to our Industry Peer Group.
+The companies included in the Direct Peer Group used to benchmark 2017 executive compensation consisted of the following: